-District Disaster Management Authorities headed by the District Collectors functions fundamental unit of the coordination and implementing body at the district level.
+District Disaster Management Authorities headed by the District Collectors functions the fundamental unit of as coordination and implementing body at the district level.
 The Emergency State Operation Centre and District Emergency Operation Centers acts on round the clock for emergency coordination and communication.
-Hence, any crowd related hazards
+Hence, any crowd related hazards may be brought to the notice of DEOC or SEOC for district level or state level interventions.